gradle/gradle/design-docs/dependency-management.md

 - Nothing beyond some unit tests for the new methods and types.

-## Story: Dependency resolution result exposes local component instances
+## Story: Dependency resolution result exposes local component instances (DONE)

 This story changes the dependency resolution model to distinguish between component instances that are produced by the build and those that are produced outside the build.
 This will allow IDE integrations to map dependencies by exposing this information about the source of a component